kikipoulet/CherylUI.Uno/README.md

 # ✨ CherylUI.Uno

-CherylUI.Uno is a collection of UI controls, helpers and styles built for the [Uno Platform](https://platform.uno/).
-The library contains custom WinUI controls and resource dictionaries that provide a cohesive look and feel across platforms.
-A demo application (`CherylUI.Uno.Demo`) is included to showcase the controls.
+CherylUI.Uno is a collection of UI controls and styles built for [Uno Platform](https://platform.uno/).

 <br/>